ministryofjustice/hmpps-ap-notes/presentation/README.md

 ![Markdown Logo](arch-january-2026.png "January 31st")

+**Diagram Description:**
+This architecture diagram shows the expanded system state for January 31st, 2026.
+The system now includes:
+- **SAS UI** (TypeScript): Makes HTTP calls to SAS APIs
+- **SAS Service** (Kotlin): Core service with read/write access to multiple databases
+- **Redis Cache**: Used by both SAS Service and MOJ Services for caching
+- **MOJ Services**: External component providing MOJ APIs
+- **PostgreSQL ReferenceDB**: New database for reference data storage
+- **PostgreSQL AccommodationDB**: New database for accommodation data storage
+- **Accommodation Service** (Kotlin): New service shown but explicitly noted as "not attached" to the main system flow

+**Key Context:**
+- Application should get CRNs from the probation integration service
+- All infrastructure is in place
+- UI should now be functional but some data will be mocked
+- Accommodation service is not yet attached to the main system
+- Environments: DEV, PRE PROD, PROD

 **Target State:** Infrastructure should be taking shape.
 UI functional with mix of real and mock data.
 May be missing proposed accommodations and/or DTR entry.
 Accommodation service added.

 ### Aggregator Phase 1.5

 ![Markdown Logo](agg1-6-january-2026.png "January 31st")

+**Diagram Description:**
+This diagram shows the Aggregator Phase 1.5 improvements.
+The architecture remains similar to Phase 1:
+- **SAS Service** (Kotlin) invokes the Aggregator to "Get Request Data"
+- **Aggregator** makes HTTP calls to **MOJ Services** via MOJ APIs
+- **Aggregator** performs read/write operations with **Redis Cache**

+**Supported Features:**
+- Calls are made concurrently and non-blocking (super fast)
+- Calls can be cached and reused, with different rules applied per call
+- Error handling now supports partial results (new in Phase 1.5)

+**Features Not Supported:**
+- Retry and timeout policies are still not supported per API call

 **Target:** Support graceful error handling and partial completions.